Preetirai-tech/Handling-Missing-values/README.md

 ## Handling Missing Values
-Missing values are a common challenge in data analysis, and this project incorporates techniques for effectively handling them.
+Missing values are a common challenge in data analysis, and we have incorporate techniques for effectively handling them.
 We employ two main approaches: univariate imputation and multivariate imputation.

 ### Univariate Imputation
 Univariate imputation involves filling in missing values based on the distribution of individual features.
 Here are some examples of univariate imputation techniques used in this project: